¿Quién es la máscara? (Colombian TV series)

-On January 23, 2022, Zorro (Actor and singer Juan Sebastián Quintero) was declared the winner of the first season, and Coco Loco (Actor and singer Karoll Márquez) the runner-up.
+On 23 January 2022, Zorro (actor and singer Juan Sebastián Quintero) was declared the winner of the first season, and Coco Loco (actor and singer Karoll Márquez) the runner-up.

 Format

 A group of celebrities hide behind a character while a panel will have to guess who is under the mask.
 The competitors face-off and perform a song of their choice.
 The studio audience votes for their favorite performance and the winner is safe for the week, while the performer with the fewest votes is nominated for elimination.
 The panelists then decide which of the nominated performer is eliminated, the eliminated performer must then reveal their identity.

 Panelists and host

 The panelists consist of singer Llane, actress Lina Tejeiro, television personality Alejandra Azcárate, and comedian Juanda Caribe.
 The show is hosted by Piter Albeiro.